Automobile Claims Mediation Program

 What Is Mediation?

 Mediation is a process by which you and the insurance company submit your dispute to a neutral third party (the mediator) that works with both of you to reach a settlement of the dispute.
 The mediator has no power to impose an agreement on you; only you can decide to settle your case.
-One of the purposes of mediation is to give you the opportunity to tell your insurance company your perspective on the dispute.
-Mediation is effective in joint session.
-Within the context of the joint session, the mediator will usually meet first with both parties and then meet with each party privately to resolve the issue.
-In the private session, the mediator will discuss the dispute with only you or the insurance company representative present.
+One of the purposes of mediation is to give you the opportunity to tell your insurance company your perspective regarding the dispute in a joint session.

-In the private sessions with each side, the mediator tries to promote a candid discussion of the issues and priorities of each party.
+In private sessions held with each party separately, the mediator tries to promote a candid discussion of the issues and priorities of each party.
 Gaining knowledge of facts from these meetings, a mediator can use the information learned from each to:

 - Reduce the hostility between the parties and help them engage in a meaningful dialogue on the issues at hand;